C47D/nRF24_Component/README.md

 - [x] Improve set and clear bit functions, on WriteBit function we can check if the bit is already set to the value we want.

 ## TODO for version 1.1
-- [ ] Improve the SPI data transactions, reading bytes as they arrive to the RX FIFO.
+- [ ] Improve the SPI data transactions, reading bytes as they arrive to the RX FIFO, workaround for now is using the SPI component with a 38 bytes deep TX and RX FIFOs.
 - [ ] Check SCB SPI version, it fails on some transfers, (workaround) this was solved using a separated CS (chip select) pin, need to solve it to use the SS embedded into the SCB component.
 - [ ] PSoC 4.1 adds some features when implementing the custom component customizer, update the customizer.